 By Lori from PA

 There is so much misinformation out there concerning garlic and dogs!
 Of course we should never feed our pets garlic pods but garlic powder is in a lot of pet foods.
+In fact, I have a dog meatloaf recipe that I got from my vet that includes a little garlic powder for seasoning.

 Raw garlic and onion is not to be given to my dog, but is liquid, cooked, or powdered OK?
 These are called for in homemade recipes.